-- Power grids are very unreliable in rural areas of many - In areas with small power demands, construction costs and transmission losses are high, resulting in a very high real cost of power - High costs of connection and use make power unreachable even in many electrified villages - LPG & kerosene for cooking leads to dependency on imports and high costs due to high oil prices.
+- Power grids are very unreliable in rural areas of many developing countries, days without any power are common. - In areas with small power demands, construction costs and transmission losses are high, resulting in a very high real cost of power - High costs of connection and use make power unreachable even in many electrified villages - LPG & kerosene for cooking leads to dependency on imports and high costs due to high oil prices.